exilesprx/zig-installer/README.md

 ZIG_INDEX_URL=https://ziglang.org/download/index.json
 ```

+The values override the defaults.
+Please ensure the paths are correct for your system.

 ### Build-time Configuration (Linker Flags)

 When building from source, you can also customize some defaults using linker flags: